Pre-med/Pre-dental/Pre-vet | Pre-nursing | Pre-law | Pre-business | Engineering

 The designation as a “Carey Fellow” signifies that the student has qualified for the honors track in the Business Minor and brings with it both a mark of distinction (including a certificate of recognition and scholarship assistance to defray costs associated with the off-campus internship) and a more in-depth and rigorous curriculum for the student.
 More information about the Carey Fellows Program can be found in the Business Minor section of the catalog.

-The Babson Center for Global Commerce provides advice and guidance to pre-business students, works with the Office of Career and Leadership Development to facilitate internship opportunities, as well as managing the transition of graduates in to business-related jobs and careers.
+The Babson Center for Global Commerce provides advice and guidance to pre-business students, works with the Office of Career and Leadership Development to facilitate internship opportunities, and manages the the transition of graduates to business-related jobs and careers.
 The Center also hosts campus visits of distinguished business leaders and speakers, and supports various business-related programs and events at the college.

 Engineers put to practical use the discoveries of science and, by so doing, alter our way of life.
 Because of the narrow scope of many engineering programs, several leading engineering schools cooperate with selected liberal arts colleges to combine the professional training found in the usual four-year engineering curriculum and the breadth of education given in liberal arts colleges.
 Such a program requires five years — three years in the liberal arts college and two years in the engineering school.

-The University of the South has such programs in association with the following institutions: Columbia University, Rensselaer Polytechnic Institute, Vanderbilt University, and Washington University in St. Louis.
+The University of the South offers such programs in association with the following institutions: Columbia University, Rensselaer Polytechnic Institute, Vanderbilt University, and Washington University in St. Louis.

 Sewanee has a four-member faculty committee that works closely with these institutions to advise prospective engineering students on their academic programs and help them decide whether engineering is an appropriate professional choice.
 After successful completion of three years of academic work recommended by the Sewanee 3-2 engineering committee, the student is eligible for admission to one of the above engineering schools, on recommendation by the committee.
 After two years in engineering school, the student receives baccalaureate degrees both from Sewanee and from the engineering school.
 Some students opt to complete four years of work at Sewanee, then go to engineering school.